bipulneupane/EOandAIWorkshop/README.md

 ### Contributors

-Special thanks to Contributor Sumesh KC (kcsumesh1993@gmail.com).
+- Sumesh KC (kcsumesh1993@gmail.com).

+### Acknowledgement

+Special thanks to the authors and contributors of [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch), without whom the creation of this GitHub would not have been possible.

 ### License